-Claudia Serea is a Romanian-born poet who immigrated to the U.S. in 1995.
-Her poems and translations have been published widely in journals and anthologies including Field, New Letters, Prairie Schooner, Oxford Poetry, Asymptote, Gravel, The Malahat Review, carte blanche, Going Down Swinging, The Lake, Ambit, Banshee Lit, among others.
+Founding editor Claudia Serea is a Romanian-born poet who immigrated to the U.S. in 1995.
+Her poems and translations have been published in journals and anthologies including Field, New Letters, Prairie Schooner, Oxford Poetry, Asymptote, RHINO, The Malahat Review, carte blanche, Going Down Swinging, The Lake, Ambit, Banshee Lit, among others.

 Serea’s poem My Father’s Quiets Friends in Prison, 1958-1962 received the New Letters Readers Award in 2013.
 She won the Levure Littéraire 2014 Award for Poetry Performance, the 2011 Franklin-Christoph Merit Award, and several honorable mentions and short lists for her poems and books.
 She was nominated 9 times for the Pushcart Prize and 5 times for the Best of the Net.
 Her poems have been translated in French, Italian, Arabic, and Farsi, and have been featured in The Writer’s Almanac.